ricbra/rabbitmq-cli-consumer/README.md

 RabbitMQ cli consumer
 ---------------------

+**Deprecated**

+*All good things come to an end.
+As of January 1st 2018, this library won't be updated anymore.
+The APT repository and the library in its current form will be kept online.*

+*There is also good news: there is an [official fork](https://github.com/corvus-ch/rabbitmq-cli-consumer) maintained by [Christian Häusler](https://github.com/corvus-ch) which I support.
+All users are encouraged to use his fork instead.*

 If you are a fellow PHP developer just like me you're probably aware of the following fact:
 PHP really SUCKS in long running tasks.